o3de/o3de.org/content/docs/userguide/enable-radial-blur-node.md

+description: ' Use the Enable Radial Blur node in the &ALYlong; &script-canvas; editor to configure radial blur filters. '
+slug: enable-radial-blur-node
+title: Enable Radial Blur
+---
 # Enable Radial Blur<a name="enable-radial-blur-node"></a>

  Enables the radial blur filter around a defined 2D position on the screen\.
 To enable this feature, you must enable the `r_MotionBlur` console variable\.
 For more information, see [Using the Console Window](console-intro.md)\.